• Skip to primary navigation

 • Remove from heat and stir in basil.

-• Spread a small amount of pasta sauce (several spoonfuls, see image in the post or video for visual) on the bottom of prepared casserole dish.
+• Spread a small amount of pasta sauce (several spoonfuls, enough to just lightly cover the bottom) on the bottom of prepared casserole dish.

 • Layer the sauce with half of the noodles (if some have stuck together while sitting, they should be easy to break apart with your hands).
 Top with half of the remaining sauce and use a spoon to spread evenly over noodles.